A symmetry result in $\mathbb{R}^2$ for global minimizers of a general type of nonlocal energy: Existence and comparison of minimizers

-We prove now the existence of minimizers of the energy. \begin{thm} [Existence] Let $F$ be as in \eqref{sym}, \eqref{integr}, \eqref{lsc}, $W$ be as in \eqref{wloc} and let $\varphi \in \X_R$ be given.
-Then there exists a minimizer $u\in \B$ of $\E(\cdot, B_R)$. \end{thm} \begin{proof} In the next lines, the constant may change value from line to line.
-For any $v\in \B$ the energy is bounded from below ($\E(v,B_R)\geq 0$), hence there exists $\{u_k\}\in \B$ a minimizing sequence, i.e.
+We prove now the existence of minimizers of the energy. \begin{thm} [Existence] Let $F$ be lower semi-continuous in the first variable, and such that it satisfies \eqref{sym}, \eqref{integr}, and let $W$ be such that it satisfies \eqref{wloc}.
+If $\varphi \in \X_R$, there exists a minimizer $u\in \B$ of $\E(\cdot, B_R)$. \end{thm} \begin{proof} Since $F, W \geq 0$, we have that $\E(v,B_R)\geq 0$ for any $v\in \B$.
+Then there exists $\{u_k\}\in \B$ a minimizing sequence, i.e.